puppetlabs/puppetlabs-postgresql/README.md

 ##### `database_username`

-Specifies the user name of the the database user.
+Specifies the user name of the database user.
 The `system_username` is mapped to this user name.

 ##### `description`